Fluxonium Qubits in a Flip-Chip Package: Introduction

 As an initial step, we present results on uncoupled fluxonium qubits embedded on a quantum chip (flip-chip), which is bump-bonded to a carrier chip for control and readout.
-We demonstrate that the fluxonium qubit performance does not significantly degrade in this new configuration, as compared to previous work on fluxoniums in 2D and 3D \cite{Zhang2021UniversalQubit, Nguyen2019High-CoherenceQubit}.
-Additionally, we estimate the leading sources of decoherence, and characterize the single qubit gate fidelities in this device.
+We demonstrate comparable qubit performance in this new configuration to previous work on fluxoniums in 2D planar chips and 3D cavities \cite{Zhang2021UniversalQubit, Nguyen2019High-CoherenceQubit}.
+Additionally, we characterize the leading sources of decoherence and the single-qubit gate fidelities in this device.